rekindle-blog/rekindle-blog.github.io/_posts/2022-10-18-great-preaching.md

 layout: post
 title: Why 'Great' Preaching Can Make Ungodly Listeners
 author: gheslop
+image: assets/images/preaching-prayer.jpg
+featured: false
+hidden: false
 tags:
   - Scripture
   - Bible Believing
   - Bible
-- Expository Preaching
+  - Expository-preaching
   - Exposition
   - Exegesis
   - Preaching
   - Ministry
-image: assets/images/preaching-prayer.jpg
-featured: false
-hidden: false

 ---
 Earlier this year I posted [an article](https://rekindle.co.za/content/2022-04-28-preaching-great-exegesis-without-prayer-is-public-speaking "Preaching or Public Speaking?") reflecting on my own ministry training and church experience.
 Though these are both limited and anecdotal, I identified a ["dangerous assumption"](https://rekindle.co.za/content/doodle-the-dangerous-evangelical-assumption/ "The Dangerous Evangelical Assumption") among Christians teachers who prize technical exegesis, expository preaching, and the historical-grammatical hermeneutic.
 The assumption—though very rarely vocalised—is that God will work when we get the biblical text right.
 This, I argued, limits effective preaching to syntax diagramming and preparation, rather than the Holy Spirit and prayer.